-Dog ears are the best, and while swirling or petting them you may have noticed a curious little slit or pocket toward the base of your dog’s ears.
-So, what’s the deal?
+Dog ears are the best, and while swirling or patting them you may have noticed a curious little slit or pocket toward the base of your dog’s ears.
+So, what’s that all about?

 And what good is a pocket if it can’t hold snacks?

 This little fold or slit in dog ears is known as a Henry’s pocket.
 Aww.

 The less-cute but more scientific name for it is the cutaneous marginal pouch.
 It’s found in cats and some dog breeds.
 It’s located on the lower posterior part of the external ear, if your dog has it.

 Which dog breeds have a Henry’s pocket?

 As we’ve learned from combat trousers pockets aren’t for everyone.
 Only some types of dogs have this little pouch in their ear.

 In general, it’s more common in dogs with erect ears and/or less hair.
 Chihuahuas, Boston terriers, corgis, and pugs are commonly known to have Henry’s pockets, though not exclusively.
 (Almost all cats have them).